Abortion in El Salvador: Case of "Beatriz"

 In 2013, a case arose of a pregnant 22-year-old woman, identified as "Beatriz", who, due to lupus aggravated by the loss of kidney function, was told by doctors that she would likely die if she gave birth and that the child, due to its anencephaly, would likely have only a few hours of life.
 Her doctors requested permission from the government to perform an abortion because the fetus was nonviable and Beatriz was likely to die.
 When the case came before the Supreme Court, the court denied Beatriz's request.

 She was given permission to have an early caesarean section, the same procedure that would have been used had the court ruled in her favor.
 Legally, this was not an abortion because the fetus was incubated and given fluids.
 The child died five hours after the procedure.
 Beatriz was able to recover and leave the hospital.
-The case was identified by reproductive rights activists as evidence of a lack of progress towards the goals of the 1994 International Conference on Population and Development, which affirmed reproductive rights as human rights and emphasized the importance of reducing maternal mortality.
+The case was identified by pro-abortion activists as evidence of a lack of progress towards the goals of the 1994 International Conference on Population and Development, which affirmed reproductive rights as human rights and emphasized the importance of reducing maternal mortality.

+In 2024 the Inter-American Court of Human Rights ruled that El Salvador has violated Beatriz's human rights and recommended an update to the country's laws.